 Ditch and switch energy provider and you can save £100s a year.
 Our Cheap Energy Club checks you're on the cheapest deal and handles the switch for you.
 Plus to encourage you, we give £30 dual fuel cashback if you switch via the club.

 It's the same gas, the same electricity, the same safety.
 All that changes are the customer service and the price you pay.

 And every month, without you doing anything, we do a comparison for you, and alert you when it's worth switching again.

 Once you've switched, if you wander round the house in boxers or bra 'n' knickers with radiators on full and windows wide open...
 STOP IT!

 Sensible changes can save your large, from draft excluders to setting washing machines to 30°C and low-energy light bulbs to notching down the thermostat.
-Try the Energy Saving Trust for more energy-saving tips.
+See our Energy Mythbusting guide for more tips.

 For all the latest deals, guides and loopholes - join the 10m who get it.
 Don't miss out